ceugster/fsl_spark/fsl-spark/README.md

 ## Common

 FileMaker allows REST requests with it's command **Insert From URL**.
 This opportunity uses **Fsl** for several functions.
 The **Fsl** Server runs as a service on Windows, MacOS and Linux.
 So it is possible to run **Fsl** local or on a server, where several users need access.
-Starting with version 1.0.0 there are functions available to create and fill in Excel files, create swiss qrbills, and convert some file formats.
+Starting with version 1.0.0 there are functions available to create and fill in Excel files, generate swiss qrbills, and convert some file formats.
 See details below.

 **Fsl** makes use of several open source libraries to fulfill its tasks: